Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 # Step 0: Format Alluxio Filesystem

-> This step is only required when you run Alluxio for the first time.
+> NOTE: This step is only required when you run Alluxio for the first time.
+> If you run this command for an existing Alluxio cluster,
-> All previously stored data and metadata in an Alluxio filesystem on this server will be erased.
+> all previously stored data and metadata in Alluxio filesystem will be erased.
+> However, data in under storage will not be changed.

 ```bash
 $ ./bin/alluxio format